-- 1. Out-of-state tuition and one-half maintenance fees (in-state tuition) are waived for fall and spring semesters. - 2.
-Out-of-state tuition is waived for summer but maintenance fees are not waived in the summer. - 3.
-Students must register for at least 9 units in fall and spring semesters and 6 units for summer. - 4.
-Receives a monthly stipend of \$344. - 5.
+- 1. Out-of-state tuition and one-half maintenance fees (in-state tuition) are waived for fall and spring trimesters. - 2.
+Out-of-state tuition is waived for summer but maintenance fees are not waived in the summer trimester. - 3.
+Students must register for at least 9 units in fall and spring trimesters and 6 units for summer. - 4.
+Receives a monthly stipend of \$377 or more. - 5.
 Must maintain a 3.0 GPA. - 6.
-Appointments are from August 15 through May 15 (15 weeks per semester).
+Appointments are from August 15 through May 15 (15 weeks per trimester).
 You are responsible to your assigned faculty member for your work hours during that time.
 You must make arrangements to make up your hours with your faculty member if you will not be on campus during that time. - 7.
-Your initial appointment is for one year and the opportunity to renew is contingent upon the availability of funds.
+Your initial appointment is for one year and the opportunity to renew is contingent upon the availability of funds, as well as academic and clinical performance.